 All laser users have to take responsibility for their laser safety glasses.
 Are they the right ones for the job?
 Are they properly specced?
 Do they comply with EU regulations?
 For more on this topic please see my article in Aesthetics –https://aestheticsjournal.com/feature/the-last-word-safety-glasses If you need any advice please feel free to contact me.… Continue reading Laser Safety Glasses – Are you safe?

 The theory which has underpinned many skin-laser treatments since 1981 is called ‘Selective Photothermolysis’.
 It is based on matching the laser wavelength to the absorbing chromophore.
 It also matches the pulse duration of the laser to the thermal relaxation times of those targets.
 However, there is a problem with this approach.
-The thermal relaxation… Continue reading Thermal Relaxation Time – what is wrong with it?
+The thermal relaxation time… Continue reading Thermal Relaxation Time – what is wrong with it?

 And here it is, in black and white….
 This wonderful little equation describes how hair, blood, collagen or any other protein denatures as a function of time and temperature.
 It is important to understand how this works if you want to treat these proteins properly.
 Most people have never even heard of it, yet… Continue reading Tissue denaturation – the process